Ronnie Chan: Political views

 Through his companies' multiple votes on Hong Kong's democratic 'Election Committee', Chan supported Carrie Lam for the role of Chief Executive.
-But in 2019, during the massive protests that rocked the territory, he opined that having a civil servant (as she was) in the role was the “most ridiculous thing” and that Lam's "unwise policies" had contributed to the unrest, which he emphasised was caused by political, not social, issues.
+But in 2019, during the massive protests that rocked the territory, he opined that having a civil servant in the role was the “most ridiculous thing” and that Lam's "unwise policies" had contributed to the unrest, which he emphasised was caused by political, not social, issues.
 He also supported Leung Chun-ying in the 2013 election for chief executive.

-He has stated that Hongkongers' "DNA is different from the mainlanders’ because many escaped from there," noting that "Hong Kong people cherish freedom, (…) while mainland Chinese people value patriotism and nationalism."
+He has stated that Hongkongers' "DNA is different from the mainlanders’ because many escaped from there" and blamed a lack of national identity for the protests.

 Philanthropy

 In 1996, Chan began providing yearly financial assistance to needy students at top universities in China.

-In September 2014, Chan's family, through their Morningside Foundation, donated US$350 million and US$20 million to Harvard University and the University of Southern California, respectively.
+In September 2014, Chan's family, through their Morningside Foundation, donated US$350 million and US$20 million to Harvard University and the University of Southern California, resulting in the naming of the Harvard T.H.
+Chan School of Public Health and Mrs. T.H.
+Chan Division of Occupational Science and Occupational Therapy, respectively.

 In 2021, a US$175 million gift was bestowed by Morningside on the University of Massachusetts Medical School in Worcester, which was subsequently renamed UMass Chan Medical School.
 The constituent schools were likewise renamed to the T.H.
 Chan School of Medicine, the Tan Chingfen Graduate School of Nursing, and the Morningside Graduate School of Biomedical Sciences.

 Personal life

 Chan's brother Gerald Chan is also a director of Hang Lung Group.

 Chan is married to Barbara Chan and has two sons.

 In 2004, Chan's son Adriel Chan received his bachelor's degree in international relations from USC.
-Chan's other son Adley Chan earned his bachelor's degree in sociology, as well as bachelor's, master's, and doctorate degrees in occupational therapy from USC.
+Chan's other son Adley Chan earned his bachelor's degree in sociology, as well as bachelor's, master's and doctorate degrees in occupational therapy from USC.